Lunesta Treatment and Rehab

 Inpatient rehabs are the best option for those who suffer from severe addictions to Lunesta, as these programs provide the most effective method of treatment.
 Inpatient rehab is also the most effective method for individuals with a history of relapse, medical or psychological issues, or who live in a home environment where drugs and alcohol are easily accessible.

 At these facilities, users reside at the treatment center, allowing them to focus on recovery in a controlled environment.
 Most rehabs have strict rules and regulations to ensure their residents’ safety and sobriety.
-Inpatient treatment programs usually last 28 to 90 days.
+Inpatient treatment programs usually last between 28 to 90 days.

 During inpatient rehab, patients attend individual and group therapy on a daily basis.
 The goal of these sessions is to determine the cause of the user’s addiction, as well as their triggers.
 Many centers are also equipped with experienced staff to help those with co-occurring mental disorders, such as depression or bipolar disorder.
-Each patient is assigned a therapist and/or psychiatrist to ensure they receive the individual attention they need.
+Each patient is assigned a therapist and/or psychiatrist to ensure they receive the individual attention and medications they need.

 There are various methods of therapy used to treat those with Lunesta addictions, including:

 - Cognitive behavioral therapy